 Any athlete’s worst fear—professional or amateur—is injuring themselves to a point that prevents them from continuing to work out.
 But, the reality is, exercise injuries are far more common than we think.

-However, experts agree that the best thing to do if you fall victim to a knee injury is to seek help (or use an effective topical cream) and to know the signs that signal something serious.
+However, experts agree that the best thing to do if you fall victim to a knee injury is to seek help (or use an effective topical cream like this one) and to know the signs that signal something serious.